 If you’re planning a visit to the Neue Nationalgalerie, here are a few key details to keep in mind:

-- Opening Hours: The museum is open from Tuesday to Sunday, from 10:00 AM to 6:00 PM.
+Opening Hours: The museum remains accessible to public visits Tuesday through Sunday between 10:00 AM and 6:00 PM.
 It is closed on Mondays.

 Table of Contents